 The most common misconception is that it just sits there and doesn’t actually produce income.
-And that’s a shame, really, because there are many reasons why buying vacant land in Washington DC and North Carolina is a wise investment.
+And that’s a shame, really, because there are many reasons why buying vacant land in Charlotte is a wise investment.

-Top 4 Reasons Why Buying Vacant Land in Washington DC and North Carolina Is a Wise Investment
+Top 4 Reasons Why Buying Vacant Land in Charlotte Is a Wise Investment

 1. Low Competition

 With traditional real estate investing, you generally have to deal with a lot of stiff competition for available properties at the right price.
 After many hours of research and poring over listings, you’ll then be bidding against many other investors vying for those very same properties.
 It’s not like that with vacant land, though.

 Most investors are fixated on single- and multi-family housing and commercial properties, usually never even considering investing in vacant land.
 So with land there is very little competition.
 And this low bidding competition (demand) generally means lower prices – a huge advantage for you.

 Of all the reasons why buying vacant land is a wise investment in Charlotte, this one is often overlooked, but should actually have the most appeal to investors.
 Compared to, say, buying, rehabbing, and flipping houses, buying and selling land is a breeze.

 Unlike with houses, you won’t have to do any remodeling, renovating, or refurbishing.
 And you won’t have the hassle of dealing with tenants and their many problems and complaints.
 The land just sits there . . . ready for someone to buy it and build on it.